darrengtan/aa_capstone_project/sample-project-proposal-master/README.md

 ### Phase 3: Tournaments Index (~1-2 days)
 First, I will allow users to follow a tournament through a followings joins table on the Rails side that can be shown as JSON data.
-Then, I will add a "feed" route that will generate a list of the current user's created tournaments and followed tournaments through the proper associations on the Rails side.
+Then, I will add a `feed` route that will generate a list of the current user's created tournaments and followed tournaments through the proper associations on the Rails side.
 On the Backbone end, I will create a FeedsIndex view of the current user's created and followed tournaments.
 Ultimately, this will be the page users see after